mistybytes/Aleksy_Mi-ki_Prismatic/README.md

 Plans for this week:
 - add the settings UI scene
 - create some music for the game
 - functional updates, testing, bug fixing
+- simulating the game on mobile devices and making it so the resolution fits the screen
+- make the skin buttons functional